grayhemp/pgcookbook/sql_dumps_management.md

 Just adjust the settings, put it in your `crontab`

+    MAILTO=dba@company.com,dev@company.com

-    00 01 * * * bash pgcookbook/bin/manage_dumps.sh
+    00 01 * * * bash pgcookbook/bin/manage_dumps.sh >> \
+                /var/log/pgcookbook/manage_dumps.log

 and it will do all the hard work.
+The script uses `STDERR` to report errors and warnings to, so you will get emails if something is wrong.